smoench/OpenSearchDSL/docs/Query/Compound/Bool.md

 To create a bool query unlike other queries you don't have to create `BoolQuery` object.
 Just add queries to the search object and it will form bool query automatically.

-Lets take an example to write a bool query with Elasticsearch DSL.
+Lets take an example to write a bool query with OpenSearch DSL.

 ```JSON
 {